david-cheal/gifphy-site/README.md

 # Gifphy-Site
-	Search something and get a gif pulled using Gifphy APOI
+	Search something and get a gif pulled using GIFPHY API